mehadi-trackrep/mehadihasan.com/blogs/sql/window-functions/sql-most-used-window-functions.md

 FROM ads;
 ```

-Result:
+Result:<br/>
-    - If performance_percentile = 0.85, your ad performs better than 85% of ads.
+If performance_percentile = 0.85, your ad performs better than 85% of ads.

 👉 Why PERCENT_RANK()?<br/>
 It gives an intuitive "you're in the top X%" metric, perfect for dashboards and benchmarks.